k1llerfr0g22/clicks-counter-python/README.md

 # clicks-counter-python
-a clicks counter made with tk
+a clicks counter made with gtk